timrogers/litra/README.md

 Find your device with `findDevice`, and then use the simple `turnOn` and `turnOff` functions.
 They just take one parameter: the device.

-You can also use the `getPowerState` function to tell if your device is on/off.
+You can also use the `getPowerState` function to check if your device is on/off.

 ```js
 import { findDevice, turnOff, turnOn, getPowerState } from 'litra';